ThePayneLab/RESGF/README.md

 ## An example

-How w to search a dataset.
+How to search a dataset.

 ```{R}
 resgf_search_datasets(variable_id=c("tos","so"),